-- Class I, which consists of Mr. Ben Kohn and Mr. Suhail Rizvi, whose terms will expire at our next annual meeting of stockholders, and Class I directors will then be elected for terms lasting until our annual meeting of stockholders held in 2024; - Class II is currently vacant due to the resignation of a director in August 2021 (described further below), but a Class II director will be elected at our next annual meeting of stockholders for a term expiring in 2025; and - Class III, which consists of Ms. Tracey Edmonds and Mr. James Yaffe, whose terms will expire at the Company's annual meeting of stockholders to be held in 2023.
+- Class I, which consists of Mr. Ben Kohn and Mr. Suhail Rizvi, whose terms will expire at the Company's first annual meeting of stockholders to be held after consummation of the Business Combination in 2021; - Class II, which consists of Dr. Suying Liu, whose term will expire at the Company's second annual meeting of stockholders to be held after consummation of the Business Combination in 2022; and - Class III, which consists of Ms. Tracey Edmonds and Mr. James Yaffe, whose terms will expire at the Company's third annual meeting of stockholders to be held after consummation of the Business Combination in 2023.